lekha2000/Stramark_Training/README.md

     2. Write a function that takes an array of numbers and it should display the Odd and Even numbers
     3. Write a Math Calc Program
     4. Write a program that creates an array and displays.
-    5. Create a CRUD based App for developing a Movie Database software
+    5. Create a CRUD based App for developing a Student Database software